marchof/java-almanac/site/content/snippets/security/messageauthenticationcode.md

 title: Message Authentication Code
 ---

-A message authentication code is calculated based with a private key.
-Only owners of the corresponding private key can calculate and verify the authentication code.
-Because the private key cannot be derived from the generated hash this is a secure method to e.g. sign API calls which are transmitted over unsafe transport channels.
-For example verification links send via email.
+A message authentication code (MAC) is calculated based with a secret key.
+ Only owners of this secret key can calculate and verify the authentication code.
+Because the secret key cannot be derived from the generated hash this is a secure method to e.g. sign API calls which are transmitted over unsafe transport channels, like verification links sent via email.

 Since [Java 1.4](/jdk/1.4/)